bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # Puzzle types
 * Switch up number of dominoes on board
-* Play a regular hand
+* Make hand score less or more
-    * With each guaranteed to build two chords
-* Figure out missing domino
-    * Needs missing domino svg
-* Choose piece to maximize points
+* Missing puzzle can be missing one or two